jinhangjiang/Your-First-Python-Package-on-PyPI/README.md

 You have multiple choices for step 5 to perform the the rest of steps.
 Here are two examples:

 1. Do it in *[cmd]: Command Prompt
-- In your local, open the cmd and navigate to the directory where your package is typing the following:
+- In your local, open the cmd, navigate to the directory where your package is and type the following:
 ```css
 # First, change root disk
 C:\User\Yourname> d: